As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-- Leakage reported by a fraction of users
+- Leakage issues reported by some users

 Key Specs